-Wall Street Holiday Parties Are Back...But Don't Tell Anyone
+Wall Street holiday parties are back...but don't tell anyone

 Other planners said the atmosphere was lighter in 2016, with winter wonderland and carnival themes featuring such flourishes as giant snow globe photobooths and game stations.

-A Reuters review of the financial industry holiday scene found parties sponsored by Credit Suisse, Bank of New York Mellon, Moelis & Co, BlackRock, Blackstone Group, KKR & Co, Apollo Global Management, PIMCO, AQR Capital Management, Bain Capital, York Capital Management and Chilton Investment Management, among others.
+A Reuters review of the financial industry holiday scene found parties sponsored by Credit Suisse Group AG, Bank of New York Mellon Corp, Moelis & Co, BlackRock Inc, Blackstone Group LP, KKR & Co LP, Apollo Global Management Inc, PIMCO, AQR Capital Management LP, Bain Capital, York Capital Management LLC and Chilton Investment Management, among others.

 Employees enjoyed themselves at swanky venues in New York, London, Boston, Chicago, Southern California, Sydney and Wroclaw, Poland, according to attendees and Instagram photos.